Tall Zira'a: History

+The second volume of the excavation report presents finds from strata 25 and 17 of Tall Zira a, which document the settlement of the tell between the Early Bronze Age II III and the Middle Bronze Age IIB.
+A landslide destroyed the western part of the settlement during strata 16, 1500 BC; however, an area of approximately 120 m² in the center of area I was unaffected, allowing significant architectural evidence from that period to be excavated.

 Early Bronze Age

 The survey of the tall showed a high concentration of Early Bronze Age pottery in Area I. However, only the outer layer of a massive 2.2 m high Early Bronze Age fortification wall could be excavated in the step trench beyond the Late Bronze Age city wall.